Johann and Wendelin of Speyer: First books

 The Venetian Senate extended a cordial welcome to Johann, and granted him a monopoly of printing for five years.
 He began in 1469 with an edition of a hundred copies of Cicero's Epistolae ad familiares, of 125 leaves.
 Before Johann died, he and Wendelin issued four great works: two editions of Cicero; the editio princeps of Pliny the Elder's Naturalis historia (1469); and the second printed edition of Livy's Ab Urbe condita libri (1470).
 Within seven months eight hundred volumes had been printed.
 During the printing of Augustine's De civitate Dei (1470) Johann died of the plague, and Wendelin completed it, assuming control of the business until 1477.
-About 1472 he associated with him the German printer, Johann von Köln.
+In around 1472, he went into business with the German printer Johann von Köln.

 Series

 From 1470 to 1477 Wendelin issued over seventy major works (Italian and Roman classics, Fathers of the Church, jurists, etc.).
-Johann printed in an antique type modelled after the best Italian manuscript writing, beautiful, and carefully cut.
-It is superior to the later antique type, which deteriorated through desire to save space, and it is almost equal to the beautiful type of Jenson.
-Johann's clear type and his entire technical execution are surprisingly perfect.
+According to Heinrich Wallau Johann printed in an antique type modeled after the best Italian manuscript writing.
+Encyclopedia Britannica confirms that they used a clear and easily legible typeface.